IMF to revive $6 bln Pakistan funding programme | Business

 The International Monetary Fund (IMF) said on Monday it has reached an agreement with Pakistan that will help revive a stalled $6 billion funding program for the South Asian country, which faces growing economic challenges.
 "The Pakistani authorities and IMF staff have reached a staff-level agreement on policies and reforms needed to complete the sixth review," the IMF said in a statement.

 "The agreement is subject to approval by the Executive Board, following the implementation of prior actions, notably on fiscal and institutional reforms," it said.
-It said completion of the review would make available 750 million in IMF special drawing rights, or approximately $1.059 billion, bringing total disbursements so far to about $3.027 billion.
+The sixth review has been pending since earlier this year and its completion would make available 750 million in IMF special drawing rights, or around $1 billion, bringing total disbursements so far to about $3 billion, the statement said.

-"This will remove a lot of uncertainties," he said.
-Pakistan has been grappling with a historical currency devaluation, high inflation, and a current account deficit while investors have become nervous about the outcome of the talks between the government and the IMF.
+Despite a difficult environment, progress continues to be made in the implementation of the program, the IMF said, adding, "All quantitative performance criteria (PCs) for end-June were met with wide margins, except for that on the primary budget deficit."
+Pakistan has been grappling with a historical currency devaluation, high inflation, a current account deficit, and dwindling foreign reserves.
+Investors have also become nervous about the outcome of the talks between the government and the IMF.

+Ahead of the IMF announcement, the central bank last week warned that a higher than expected primary deficit would likely worsen the inflation outlook and undermine economic recovery.
+The central bank also raised its benchmark interest rate by 150 basis points to 8.75% to counter inflationary pressures and preserve stability with growth.

+Headline inflation had reached 9.2% in October, up from 8.4% two months earlier, the bank said.
+It has also lifted the cash reserve requirement for commercial banks by 1 percentage point, the first such move in more than a decade, in another move to deal with accelerating inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)